 The sun is shining, the temperature is rising, and winter landscapes are transforming into green grass and wildflower-speckled fields.
 Spring has finally landed in Fairfax County, and with it comes a wide array of fun and exciting things to do this April.
-Petal-peeping, nature walks, restaurant deals, live music, and more are just waiting to be enjoyed!
+Petal-peeping, nature walks, live music, festivals and more are just waiting to be enjoyed!
 Here's our round-up of can't-miss activities this month in #FXVA.

 Image courtesy National Park Service

-Festival runs through Sunday, April 11
+Festival runs through Sunday, April 17, 2022

 Image courtesy Public Art Reston

 Celebrated every year on a Saturday near Founder Robert E. Simon, Jr.'s birthday, Founder's Day is a celebration of Reston's founding with a variety of family-friendly activities.
 This year marks the 58th anniversary of the community's founding.
 Join the Reston Historic Trust & Museum for Founder’s Day on April 9 at Lake Anne Plaza for art projects, performances, a sun boat design contest, and more celebratory activities.
 One of Reston’s founding principles is that "beauty - structural and natural – is a necessity of the good life and should be fostered."
 Enjoy all of Reston’s engaging open spaces through a self-guided public art tour, or even by visiting the shops, restaurants, and brewhouse at Lake Anne Plaza.